Cao Bang

 Which are the local foods in Cao Bang?

-Before you leave, make sure you try Banh Coong phu, Banh Trung Kien (Peng Ray), Pho Chua, Roasted Duck, Steamed Rice Rolls, and Trung Khanh Chestnut.
-They are known to be Cao Bang Province's local must-try dishes.
+Before you go, don't miss out on trying Banh Coong phu, Banh Trung Kien (Peng Ray), Pho Chua, Roasted Duck, Steamed Rice Rolls, and Trung Khanh Chestnut.
+These dishes are celebrated as local delicacies of Cao Bang Province and are essential for an authentic culinary experience.

 How can I get around Cao Bang?